mspanish/backgrounder/readme.md

-This is a work in progress, I still haven't converted the triangles or lines to SVG.js.
+This is a work in progress, some elements go blank until you alter the settings.
+Ideally they should all be the same size when you switch the radio buttons.
+Gradients are only partially working.
 Also, I write JSON every time the user updates the design, but I don't have a system for loading or saving the JSON to DB yet.

 Converted to SVG.js, with features like gradients, different shapes, and more added.